GustavoAgt/shuffle-recipe-client/README.md

 ### `npm install`
-Install all dependecies needed for the app .\
+Install all the dependecies needed for the app to work.

 ### `npm start`